saulpierotti/markdown_notebook/ADS.md

 	* Divide a problem in subproblems of smaller size
 	* Solve the subproblems recursivley (conquer)
 	* Combine the solution to solve the original problem
+	* When subproblems are too big to be solved directly we are in the recursive case
+	* When subproblems can be solved directlyu we are in the base case
 * The complicated part is the merging process
 * It runs always as n*log(n), there is not worst or best case
 * It requires a lot of memory to store all the sub-arrays